 - Lots of offers

-Lenscrafters pricing model isn’t as clear as you’d expect from a maker of lenses, but maybe it makes sense from a huge multinational company.
+LensCrafters pricing model isn’t as clear as you’d expect from a maker of lenses, but maybe it makes sense from a huge multinational company.
 Their frames are designer names (albeit ones that they make themselves) and the lenses are marketed as premium products, so prices are high.
+For a site with much cheaper prices, take a look at our EyeBuyDirect review.

 Dig a little and you’ll find a near-perpetual range of offers, such as ‘lenses half price when bought with frames’ or 50% discount for kids.
 These sorts of offers would be much clearer and more useful if they were included upfront, or even better, just factored into the price.
 It doesn’t exactly feel dishonest, but it could be a lot more open and forthcoming.

 The site is simple and don’t expect to try at home – these guys want you in-store.
 Pricing could be considerably clearer.
 There are, however, options for people relying on insurance.
-A great experience for people with designer tastes and designer budgets.
+LensCrafters is a great experience for people with designer tastes and designer budgets.